 Recipes that are mostly liquid like soup or naturally foamy like oatmeal are not good candidates for the Instant Pot Quick Release method.
-When you open the valve, not only does steam shoot out but foam does as well.
+When you open the quick release valve, not only does steam shoot out but foam does as well.
 This is extremely messy.
-It can also cause the release valve to get clogged with food particles.
+It can also cause Instant Pot’s float valve to get clogged with food particles.
 Also, delicate foods like beans may break apart when the temperature and pressure drop quickly.

 Instant Pot Natural Release Method

 Remember our soda can example?
 What happens when you wait a bit before opening a shaken or dropped can of soda?
 I guess nothing happens.
 It opens very normally.
 This is the Instant Pot Natural Release Method.

 Waiting 10-30 minutes allows the pressure in the Instant Pot to drop naturally.
 Once the heat source is turned off, the temperature starts to drop.
 As the temperature drops, the pressure also drops.
 Once the Instant Pot’s temperature drops below 200 degrees, the floating valve will fall to the down position.
 The Instant Pot is no longer pressurized and is safe to open.

 So when is it best to use the Instant Pot Natural Release Method?

 Resting meat after grilling allows the natural juices to reabsorb into the meat.
 The same is also true for the Instant Pot.
 Foamy foods like oatmeal and soup are also great candidates for natural release.